-A pioneer in the field of political fundraising, Jonathan got his start in politics as director of fundraising on Ron Paul’s 2008 Presidential campaign.
-There he oversaw a fundraising operation that raised more than $35 million, the majority of which was online via the application of social media.
+A pioneer in the field of political fundraising, Jonathan got his start in politics as director of fundraising on Ron Paul’s 2008 Presidential campaign, where he oversaw a fundraising operation that raised more than $35 million, the majority of which was online via the application of social media.
 With a background in economics, Jonathan founded the Institute for Spending Reform in 2012 to spread awareness about the need for responsible fiscal policy and balanced budgets.
-A former hedge fund investment analyst originally from Massachusetts, he holds an A.B. in economics with minors in finance and political economy from Princeton University.
+A former hedge fund investment analyst, he is originally from Massachusetts and holds an A.B. in economics with minors in finance and political economy from Princeton University.

 Rebekah Bydlak, Executive Director